AI Integration & Development

 This pattern is resource-intensive but powerful for tasks where the optimal approach is not known upfront.
 Code generation is a good example: run three agents with different strategies and take the result that passes the test suite.

-MCP is worth calling out specifically because it solves a real integration problem that has been causing friction across the industry.
+MCP deserves its own section because it solves a real integration problem that has been causing friction across the industry.

 Before MCP, every tool integration was bespoke.
 Want your agent to talk to a database?
 Write a custom tool.
 Want it to talk to GitHub?
 Write another custom tool.
 Every combination of agent framework and external service required custom glue code.
 The result was an N-times-M integration problem that did not scale.

 MCP standardizes the interface between AI models and external tools.
-It defines a protocol (built on JSON-RPC) for tool discovery, invocation, and result formatting.
+It defines a protocol (built on JSON-RPC 2.0) for tool discovery, invocation, and result formatting.
 An MCP server exposes capabilities, and any MCP-compatible client can use them without custom integration code.

 The architecture: